 These stroller rentals are highly recommended by Disney World themselves, and they will deliver right to you on the property and to most other hotels and rentals around Orlando.
 Their strollers are priced higher than the Disney World stroller rentals.
 Yet, they offer a wide variety of strollers in great condition.
 They also come with rain covers, which is a pretty cool perk.
 Check Current Prices Here!

 Main Street strollers is a great stroller company to use for when you are heading to the Land of Mickey.
 They have really nice High-End Strollers that are delivered to your hotel.
-One of their hottest items is the Keenz Stroller Wagon (pictured below) Use our link and you can save 5% off any Rental: Check Current Rental Prices Here!
+One of their hottest items was the Keenz Stroller Wagon (pictured below) Unfortunately, the wagons have been banned from Disney due to their size.
+You can now book traditional strollers through Main Street Strollers.
+Use our link and you can save 5% off any Rental: Check Current Rental Prices Here!

 Baby Quip is a great source for baby equipment rental.
 It is basically like the uber for baby equipment rental.
 So, not only can you get a stroller, but you can also get some fun baby toys for your hotel and pool.
 That will save you on all the stuff you need to pack for your little one anyways.